Indian Mills, New Jersey: Displacement to Stockbridge, New York

 In 1796, the Oneidas of Stockbridge invited Brotherton's Lenape families to join their reservation.
 The initial Lenape response was negative; in 1798, Munsee Lenape community leaders Bartholomew Calvin, Jason Skekit, and 18 others signed a public statement of refusal to leave "our fine place in Jersey."

 However, in 1801, many of the Munsee Lenape families agreed to relocate to New Stockbridge, New York to join the Oneidas.
 A few Munsee Lenapes stayed behind and assimilated with the white colonists.

 Displacement to Green Bay, Wisconsin

-In 1822, the remaining families were forcefully displaced over 900 miles' travel away to Green Bay, Wisconsin.
+In 1822, the remaining families were forcefully displaced by white colonists again, more than 900 mi travel away, to Green Bay, Wisconsin.